 The city of Auburn water system serves approximately 27,179 (2010 census) Auburnians through 8,800 service connections.
 Water from the City of Auburn is also distributed to areas within the Towns of Sennett, Fleming, Throop, Brutus, Montezuma, Springport, Mentz, and Aurelius as well the Villages of Cayuga, Port Byron and Weedsport, and the Cayuga County Water Authority and the Thruway Authority.
 It is estimated that Auburn supplies close to 43,000 people in Cayuga County with their drinking water.
-The total water produced in 2018 was 1,506,917,000 (one billion, five hundred six million, nine hundred seventeen thousand) gallons.
-The daily average of water treated and pumped into the distribution system was 4,126,772 (four million, one hundred twenty-six thousand, seven hundred seventy-two) gallons per day.
-The highest single day was 5,455,000 (five million, four hundred fifty-five thousand) gallons per day.
-The amount of water metered totaled 1,213,032,050 (one billion, two hundred thirteen million, thirty-two thousand, fifty) gallons.
-This leaves a difference of 293,884,950 (two hundred ninety-three million, eight hundred eighty-four thousand, nine hundred fifty) gallons of un-metered water or 19% of the total water produced, that is lost due to leakage, water used to flush reservoirs and mains, wash streets, fighting fires, and for internal use at the water treatment plant.
-In 2018, the City flushed 1,246 hydrants and leak detection found a total of 14 leaks that were causing up to 28,800 gallons of water unaccounted for per day.
-(Genesee St. project and not a city quadrant.)
+The total water produced in 2020 was 1,453,442,000 (one billion, four hundred fifty-three million, four hundred forty-two thousand) gallons.
+The daily average of water treated and pumped into the distribution system was 3,970,017 (three million, nine hundred seventy thousand, seventeen) gallons per day.
+The highest single day was 5,124,000 (five million, one hundred twenty-four thousand) gallons.
+The amount of water metered totaled 1,192,629,152 (one billion, one hundred ninety-two million, six hundred twenty-nine thousand, one hundred fifty-two) gallons.
+This leaves a difference of 260,812,848 (two hundred sixty million, eight hundred twelve thousand, eight hundred fortyeight) gallons of un-metered water or 17% of the total water produced, that is lost due to leakage, water used to flush reservoirs and mains, wash streets, fighting fires, and for internal use at the water treatment plant.
+In 2020, the City flushed over 1,000 hydrants and leak detection found a total of 53 leaks that were causing up to 192,240 gallons of water unaccounted for per day.
 These leaks were repaired in a timely fashion.
-In 2018, water customers were charged \$2.62 per 100 cubic feet.
-The minimum quarterly charge for water per user is \$15.72.
+In 2020, water customers were charged \$2.62 per 100 cubic feet.
+The minimum quarterly usage charge for water per user is \$15.72, plus a fixed service fee.
+The fixed water service fee for a 5/8" meter is \$12.10 per quarter.

 ARE THERE CONTAMINANTS IN OUR DRINKING WATER?

 As the State regulations require, we routinely test your drinking water for numerous contaminants.
 The State allows us to test for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 These contaminants include the following: